Employee questions about the 1095 IRS Forms:

 This is a list of all Employers who have not submitted their remittance reports by their due date.
 This list is sent to the Board of Trustees, Business Agents, Fund Auditors, and to the Fund's Attorneys.
 Employers that find themselves on a delinquency list risk covered members being withheld from the job site (effectively being shut down) or having a claim placed against their Surety Bond.

 All contractors that work in our jurisdiction are required to have a Surety Bond in place.
 This bond is an insurance policy to cover lost wages and fringes of our membership.
-If you are planning to work in the jurisdiction of the Keystone Mountain Lakes Regional Council, and do not have a bond, please be advised that no work can be preformed.
+If you are planning to work in the jurisdiction of the Eastern Atlantic States Regional Council, and do not have a bond, please be advised that no work can be preformed.
 Currently, most Collective Bargaining Agreements call for a $75,000 Surety Bond.
 Please call the fund office with any specific bond questions.
 Any contractors looking for a Bonding agency can be referred to:

 Universal Service Agency